 - (1) Monitor temperature and treat/avoid hyperthermia.

 - (2) Treat agitation as needed to keep patient comfortable.

 - Sedation should be used only if the patient is dangerously/uncomfortably agitated or hyperthermic.

 - (Note, however, that physical restraints should be avoided if at all possible or rapidly discontinued.
 Straining against restraints may increase fever and rhabdomyolysis.)

-- From a mechanistic standpoint, front-line agents are arguably cyproheptadine and dexmedetomidine.
+- From a mechanistic standpoint, front-line agents are theoretically cyproheptadine and dexmedetomidine.
 Benzodiazepines have historically been used extensively and these are also a solid choice (particularly in a patient with seizure).
 For patients who are intubated, propofol might be superior to benzodiazepines (similar mechanism of action, with superior titratability).

 - A general schema for how these medications may be utilized is shown above.

 - For patients with very mild agitation who can take oral medication, cyproheptadine may be trialed (with the understanding that it takes a while to work).